 Tools already available in MindBridge

-MindBridge already allows for some minor data manipulations to be performed within the software during the column mapping process - you can duplicate, split, or join columns:
+MindBridge allows for minor data manipulation to be performed within the app during the column mapping process:

 - Split columns